keymanapp/help.keyman.com/developer/engine/web/15.0/reference/keyboard_properties.md

 : `string`, version of the keyboard (should be dotted decimal format), optional

 * `KMBM`
-: `number`, bitmask denoting modifiers used in the keyboard
+: `number`, bitmask denoting modifiers used in the keyboard, if not present defaults to 0x0070, optional

 * `KVKL`
 : `object`, touch layout definition, optional.